 In reality, semi-truck operators have fairly limited visibility surrounding their vehicles.
 Because the tractor-trailers are so big, it’s simply impossible for a truck’s driver to see every area around their rig.
 18-wheelers have four major blind spots, which are sometimes referred to as “no zones,” because it is unsafe to remain in these spots if you’re driving near a semi-truck.
 Knowing about these no zones can help you avoid them and help you avoid a potentially fatal commercial truck accident.

 The Front “No Zone”

 18-wheelers and other large commercial vehicles often move slowly when picking up speed, which can be frustrating to other motorists.
 If you’ve ever spent miles stuck behind a large truck, then you probably know how tempting it is to zip around whenever you get the chance.
 This action is very dangerous because semi-trucks have a front blind spot that can extend up to 20 feet in front of the truck’s cab.
-Semi-truck drivers cannot see vehicles in this front area which can be deadly if the semi must stop quickly during one of these maneuvers.
+Semi-truck drivers cannot see vehicles in this area, which can be deadly if the semi must stop quickly during one of these maneuvers.

 If the truck’s driver can’t see you, he or she might not be able to adjust or calculate adequate space between the truck’s grill and the bumper of the car ahead of you.
 Terrible injuries will be suffered when passenger vehicles are sandwiched between a semi and another vehicle, so don’t let it happen to you!